Copyright © Ministry of Health Singapore. All Rights Reserved.

 Many women also think weightlifting will lead to weight gain.
 Don’t obsess over the numbers on the scale because you need to take into consideration the body composition of muscle versus fat.

-When you lift weights, you will gain muscle mass that weighs more than fat so the numbers on the scale may rise.
+When you lift weights, you will gain muscle that weighs more than fat, so the numbers on the scale may rise.
 Instead, look for other indicators like mobility, stamina and fat content to track improvements.

 Lina Teo, 42, hit her heaviest of 90kg three years ago and had to undergo two knee surgeries, partly due to her weight.

-Inspired by a friend who lost weight from kettlebell training, Teo starting going for strength training classes three times a week a year and half ago.
+Inspired by a friend who lost weight from kettlebell training, Teo starting going for strength training classes three times a week as part of her fitness regime.

 After much kettlebell and other strength work later, Teo has lost over 10kg.
 “The most significant change is less pain on my knees when walking, especially climbing up the stairs, and now I’m able to do a 55kg bar squat.
 My clothes size has gone smaller and I can see more definition on my body.”